SUSAN TREGONING PHOTOGRAPHY

 0 Comments

 The Parkway was a long time coming; it officially opened in 2005 after being under construction and planning for 67 years!
-President Franklin D. Roosevelt signed the Natchez Trace Parkway into law on May 18, 1938, establishing it as a unit of the National Park System, and officially protecting this historically significant highway of the Old Southwest.
-There are seven segments of the Old Trace that are listed on the National Register of Historic Places.
+President Franklin D. Roosevelt signed the Natchez Trace Parkway into law on May 18, 1938, establishing it as a unit of the National Park System

 This scenic drive roughly follows and commemorates the historic Old Natchez Trace and is jam-packed with over 10,000 years of history!
-Along the way, you can hike preserved sections of the Old Trace, read historical markers telling the stories of the people back in the day, see historical buildings, Indian ceremonial, and burial mounds, breathtaking scenic overlooks; there are rivers, lakes, swamps, picnic areas, hiking trails, and campgrounds.
+Along the way, you can hike preserved sections of the Old Trace, read historical markers telling the stories of the people back in the day, see historical buildings, Indian ceremonial and burial mounds, and breathtaking scenic overlooks; there are rivers, lakes, swamps, picnic areas, hiking trails, and campgrounds.
 It’s not a road you can drive in a day or even a week if you wish to see it all.
 This is a pleasant, leisurely drive through beautiful country with a maximum speed limit of 50mph.
 Relax, take your time, and enjoy the drive.

 A Brief History of the Natchez Trace

-By the early 1800s, these trails had evolved into America’s first National Road, linking what were now two bustling hubs of commerce.
-While it was easy enough to build makeshift flatboats to float goods down the Mississippi River, once there it was impossible to fight the current coming back upstream.
+to build makeshift flatboats to float goods down the Mississippi River, fighting the current coming back upstream was impossible.
 Keep in mind this was the era before steam power.
-The boatmen's AKA Kaintucks solution was to scrap their boats in Natchez, sell the lumber along with everything else and walk home along the Trace.
-In addition to the Kaintucks traffic, the road was used for troop movements, a postal service, and general travel between the two frontier towns.
+The boatmen's, AKA Kaintuck's solution, was to scrap their boats in Natchez, sell the lumber and everything else, and walk home along the Trace.
+In addition to the Kaintucks' traffic, the road was used for troop movements, a postal service, and general travel between the two frontier towns.

 This is Part 2 of a 3 part post, you may also be interested in reading: